MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/aspnet-core-to-windows-vm.md

 ---
-title: Deploy your ASP.NET Core app to a Windows VM | Azure Pipelines Quickstart
+title: Deploy your ASP.NET Core app to a Windows VM
+titleSuffix: Azure Pipelines & TFS
 description: Set up a CI build for your ASP.NET Core app, and then a CD release an to Azure Windows VM ms.prod: devops ms.technology: devops-cicd